geodesymiami/rsmas_insar/docs/known_issues.md

 ```

 Currently  you need to add problem scenes into `topsStack.excludeDates`.
 In principle we could remove the offending dates from the run_files, but this hasnot been implemented.

+* Different number of bursts problem

+run_06_extract_stack_valid_region may generate a warning `WARNING: 20190501 has different number of bursts`.
+Currently you need to add the scenes into `topsStack.excludeDates`.
+We plan to implement to remove the offending data from the run_files .

 * Other potential errors for which excpetions are raised